120 Random Facts That Will Make You the Most Interesting Person in the Room

 A best-seller was once written by a nine-year-old.

 Talk about impressive.
 In 1890, nine-year-old Daisy Ashford wrote a novel that she then proceeded to forget about.
 She stopped writing fiction altogether at 13.
 Around 28 years later, after her mother passed away, Ashford and her sisters found the manuscript in a drawer.
 Long story short, the novel (The Young Visitors) was picked up by a publisher and went on to become a bestseller.

 King Tut took the throne of Egypt at age nine and ruled for 10 years as pharaoh until his death at 19 around 1324 B.C.
 DNA tests from 2010 revealed that the king's parents were actually related—like, as in brother and sister.
 Apparently, that runs in the family: King Tut's wife was also his half-sister.
 They had two daughters, but both were born stillborn.

-The Center for Disease Control and Prevention recommends that seniors, pregnant women, and those with weak immune systems avoid lunch meats, hot dogs, and deli meats unless they are heated to at least 165º Fahrenheit.
+The Centers for Disease Control and Prevention (CDC) recommends that seniors, pregnant women, and those with weak immune systems avoid lunch meats, hot dogs, and deli meats unless they are heated to at least 165 degrees Fahrenheit.
 This kills the food-borne bug listeria monocytogenes, which infects 1,600 people and kills 260 in the United States annually.
 Hot bologna?
 We'll run the risk of listeria, thanks.

 Say what you will about his policies and legacy, but Ronald Reagan was quite a stellar lifeguard.
 At Lowell Park beach, the Great Communicator reportedly pulled 77 people from the water during his time as a lifeguard there.